frappe/frappe_io/frappe_io/www/docs/user/en/guides/basics/apps.md

 ### Creating an app

 Frappe ships with a boiler plate for a new app.
-The command `bench make-app app-name` helps you start a new app by starting an interactive shell.
+The command `bench new-app app-name` helps you start a new app by starting an interactive shell.